lucidrains/nGPT-pytorch/README.md

-# nGPT - Pytorch
+## nGPT (normalized GPT) - Pytorch

-Quick implementation of nGPT, learning entirely on the hypersphere, from NvidiaAI.
+Quick implementation of <a href="https://arxiv.org/abs/2410.01131">nGPT</a>, learning entirely on the hypersphere, from NvidiaAI.
 The question is whether there is any loss of expressivity they swept under the rug, but I'll take it with good faith.

 ## Citations